 Q. When is your deadline?

-A. Our AMCAS application deadline is midnight (CST), November 15.
-In order to have all the elements of an application (verified AMCAS application, secondary application, and letters of evaluation) included for review, they must be submitted or post-marked by midnight (CST), December 2.
+A. Our AMCAS application deadline is midnight (CST), November 15, or the following Monday if November 15 falls on a weekend.
+In order to have all the elements of an application (verified AMCAS application, secondary application, and letters of evaluation) included for review, they must be submitted or post-marked by midnight (CST), December 1, or the following Monday if that date falls on a weekend.
 All applications will be read and considered even if elements are not submitted.
 However, applications missing either the letters of evaluation or secondary application, or unverified AMCAS applications are at a significant disadvantage.

 Q. Does everyone get a secondary?
 How do I receive it?